Do Eyelashes Grow Back? 7 Things You Need To Know About Lashes

 Avoid the use of mascara and fake lashes.
 In some cases, the use of mascara, fake lashes, and other eye beauty products is the main culprit of eyelash loss.
 So try to avoid using them, or if you can’t avoid them completely, make sure to use them correctly.
 Also, only use the right product as poor-quality products may contain substances that can cause infection and skin allergies.

 Remove makeup before going to bed.
 It’s always advisable to remove any makeup before going to bed as they can block the pores and hair follicles, which can eventually stop hair growth.
 Just be careful when washing your face; make sure that you do not rub or pull your eyelashes.
 If you’re wearing makeup or mascara that are hard to remove, use a dab of mascara remover on a cotton ball to gently remove it.

 Use eyelash growth products.
-Using FDA-approved eyelash enhancers, such as Latisse, can also help you grow back your eyelashes naturally.
+Using eyelash enhancers with safe ingredients can also help you grow back your eyelashes naturally.
 Talk with your doctor about this option and if which product is best for your condition.

 What's the best eyelash serum for safe eyelash growth in 2017?